IBE160/SG-Gruppe-A/docs/epics.md

 **Prerequisites:** Story 2.2, Story 2.4

-**Technical Notes:** The AI service will compare the extracted skills from the CV and job description and return the differences.
+**Technical Notes:** The backend will compare the extracted skills from the CV and job description and return the differences.

 ### Story 2.6: ATS Score Calculation